hms-dbmi/etl-client-docker/useCase2.md

 # ETL client

+## Docker Host Hardware Requirements

+* 8GB RAM
+* 64GB of free Hard Drive space
+* Docker for Mac and Docker for Windows are not supported unless you use docker-machine to create a VM that meets the requirements for RAM and Hard Drive space.

 ## Use Case 2: ETL client with (Struct DB)

 If there is no Quickstart 18.1 (app and db) and you just want to load the data in database.
 Just follow the steps: